 Refugees are good for the economy

 Refugees are entrepreneurs, consumers and taxpayers, contributing to economic growth and creating jobs.
 Entrepreneurship among refugees is nearly 50 percent higher than among people born in the U.S.

 The U.S. refugee resettlement program is designed to help refugees achieve self-sufficiency quickly.
 In 2016, over 80 percent of refugees in the International Rescue Committee’s early employment program were economically self-sufficient within six months.
 And refugees pay on average $21,000 more in taxes than they receive in government benefits.

 Refugees have gone on to become CEOs, ambassadors, and influential economic and cultural figures, including Google co-founder Sergey Brin.

 What can I do to stand for refugees?

 Speak out.
-Call on your Senators now to ask that they pass the GRACE Act, which would set an annual refugee admissions floor of 95,000.
+Call your representative in Congress now to ask that they pass the GRACE Act, which would set an annual refugee admissions floor of 95,000.
 Take action.

 Tell your representative to support the GRACE Act